tuequach/CrystalGame/README.md

-# Unit 4 - Crystal Game Homework: UT-Bootcamp
+# UT-Bootcamp: Unit 4 - Crystal Game Homework
 ---------------------------------------
 - One page memorization game based on the theme of fast food.
 How fast does your memory work and how quick can you click to beat the timer?